 In this tutorial, we will show you how to completely remove MySQL on your CentOS server.
 For those of you who didn’t know, MySQL is a relational database management system (RDBMS) that runs as a server providing multi-user access to a number of databases.
 The MySQL source code is freely available because it was originally developed as freeware.
 MySQL is written in C and C++ and is compatible with all major operating systems.
 MySQL can be used for a variety of applications but is most commonly found on Web servers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step removing MySQL on the CentOS server.
-Maybe it’s a good idea to backup databases before doing this.
+I will show you step-by-step removing MySQL on the CentOS server.
+Maybe it’s a good idea to back up databases before doing this.

 Completely Removing MySQL Server in CentOS

 Step 1: Checklist the MySQL rpm which is installed on the server

 #rpm -qa | grep mysql or #yum list installed | grep mysql

 Now we remove all MySQL-related packages using the following commands below: